Indian Teacher Takes On Role Of Bus Driver And Owner To Ensure Students Won’t Drop Out

 After acquiring a license to operate the bus, Rajaram put together a pick-up and drop-off service, in order to shuttle the students to and from school.
 Once the shuttle service began, school attendance increased by nearly two-fold, jumping from 50 to 90 students.

-Each morning, Rajaram leaves home at around 8 a.m., and makes four trips to the school, totaling around 30 kilometers (~19 miles).
+Each morning, Rajaram leaves home at around 8 a.m., and makes four trips to the school, totaling around 30 kilometers (19 miles).
 He also covers the cost of gas and insurance on the bus, in an effort to save the school money.
-His next project?
-He has his eye on constructing a running track for the school, allowing students to practice for track-and-field events.
+Fo his next project, he has his eye on constructing a running track for the school, allowing students to practice for track-and-field events.